NaorDavidTech/FPGA_FC_Inference/README.md

 It demonstrates how a simple neural network can be accelerated using FPGA resources by implementing:

 - Fixed-point arithmetic
-- A custom Multiply–Accumulate (MAC) hardware block
+- A custom Multiply-Accumulate (MAC) hardware block
 - ROM-based weight storage
 - A deterministic, cycle-accurate control FSM
 - RTL design in VHDL + ModelSim simulation + Quartus compilation for DE2-115